 Molina may delegate UM functions to qualifying medical groups/IPAs and delegated entities.
 They must have the ability to meet, perform the delegated activities and maintain specific delegation criteria in compliance with all current Molina policies and regulatory and certification requirements.
-For additional information about delegated UM functions and the oversight of such delegation, please refer to the Delegation section of this Provider Manual.
+For addition information about delegated UM functions and the oversight of such delegation, please refer to the Delegation section of this Provider Manual.

-Communication and availability to Members and Providers
+Communication and availability to Members and providers

-HCS staff is available for inbound and outbound calls through an automatic rotating call system triaged by designated staff by calling (855) 322-4076, Monday through Friday (except for holidays) from 8 a.m. to 6 p.m., Eastern Time.
-All staff members identify themselves by providing their first name, job title and organization.
+HCS staff is available for inbound and outbound calls through an automatic rotating call system triaged by designated staff by calling (855) 322-4080 during normal business hours, Monday through Friday (except for state and federal holidays) from 8 a.m. to 5 p.m.
+All staff members identify themselves by providing their first name, job title, and organization.

-TTY/TDD services are available for Members who are deaf, hard of hearing or speech impaired.
+TTY/TDD services are available for Members who are deaf, hard of hearing, or speech impaired.
 Language assistance is also always available for Members.